A complete guide to OCR Gateway GCSE Physics

 Communicating information at a distance (radio, satellite and optical fibres), the Solar System, the life cycle of stars, red shift and the evidence for the Big Bang, plus the limits of human exploration of space.

-Practical skills are not a separate content topic but a strand woven through every paper.
-They cover experimental design, control variables, accuracy and precision, sources of error, calculating uncertainties, and interpreting graphical data.
-They are examined across both papers in the context of the PAGs.
+Topic P9 is the Practical skills topic.
+It covers experimental design, control variables, accuracy and precision, sources of error, calculating uncertainties, and interpreting graphical data, and is examined across both papers in the context of the PAGs.

-Exam tip for Paper 2 Graph questions are guaranteed marks.
+Exam tip for Paper 2 Graph questions appear regularly on Paper 2.
 Practise drawing best-fit lines, calculating gradients from velocity-time graphs (acceleration) and force-extension graphs (spring constant), and reading off values to two significant figures.
 Always use a ruler.

 Practical Activity Groups (PAGs)

-OCR specifies 8 practical activity groups (PAGs) you must have carried out (or seen demonstrated) during the course.
+OCR's specification groups practical activities into eight Practical Activity Groups (PAGs) you must have carried out (or seen demonstrated) during the course.
 You will not perform them in the exam, but you will be tested on the methods, the variables, the results, and the underlying physics.
-Around 15% of the marks across the two papers come from practical-related questions.
+At least 15% of marks across the papers test practical skills (Ofqual subject content).

-- Acceleration: Investigating the acceleration of a trolley along a runway
+- Motion: Investigating the acceleration of a trolley down a ramp

-- Light: Investigating the refraction of light through glass blocks
+- Interactions of waves: Investigating the reflection of light off a plane mirror and refraction through prisms or glass blocks

 Grading and tier choice